vvorld/getid-ios-sdk/README.md

 ##  Video recording
 The SDK provides the ability to record a video of selfie taking process.
 The video can be used to verify liveness of the user.

+Please do not confuse video recording while taking a selfie with a separate `.video` step.
+These two features are mutually excluded, you can not enable them both simultaneously.
+The description of `.video` step see in [this section](#video-screen-setup).

 Video recording starts when the selfie screen appears and stops when the user takes a selfie.
 The duration of the video is limited by `selfieVideoDurationLimit` value and if it exceeded then the beginning of the video is being trimmed.
 In order to enable this feature one should set `recordSelfieVideo` property of `Configuration` object to `true`.
 And, obviously, `flowItems` should contain `.selfie` step.